A Rich History of Hamilton Gardens (Pre-Colonial to 1950)

 In the 1950s, the Hamilton Beautifying Society lobbied for a public garden on the site, starting a process that led to the creation of Hamilton Gardens.
 The Rose Gardens were opened in the 1970s and the first enclosed gardens were built in the 1980s.

 The area had been used as a rifle range by Victorian era residents, and in the 20th century became a sand quarry and then the city's rubbish dump.
 Covered in weeds and blackberry bushes with seagulls circling above, it would've been hard to imagine the transformation ahead.
-With minimal budgets, volunteers and community groups have dedicated thousands of hours and resources to develop the barren 54-hectare site into a free public park.
+With minimal budgets, volunteers and community groups have dedicated thousands of hours and resources to develop the barren 44-hectare site into a public park.

 There are now 18 enclosed themed gardens, connected by planted courtyards and walkways.
 And there is more to come.
 Three more gardens are under development and a further 17 are planned before the collection is complete.